ThinkRedstone/Campaign/gods.md

 Gets old, dies, and is reborn.
 Was sent to Avernus by `plot element` when dying to hopefully stop him from being reborn.

-Symbol: hourglass with an infant and a skull is the dias
+Symbol: hourglass with an infant and a skull in the dais

 Current form: Dying old elf